Qualytics/userguide/docs/checks/manage-checks.md

 ![favorite](../assets/checks/manage-checks/favorite-light-6.png#only-light)
 ![favorite](../assets/checks/manage-checks/favorite-dark-6.png#only-dark)

-**3. All:** Displays a comprehensive view of all active checks, including important, favorite, metrics, and any checks that do not fall under these specific categories.
+**3. All:** Displays a comprehensive view of all active checks, including important, favorite and any checks that do not fall under these specific categories.

 ![all](../assets/checks/manage-checks/all-light-8.png#only-light)
 ![all](../assets/checks/manage-checks/all-dark-8.png#only-dark)